-4 If the concern is about safeguarding or Prevent, the Head of Student Support and Development should be informed.

-- 16. All concerns or disclosures should be raised as soon as possible with SSD in a confidential and professional manner.
+- 16. If a student or member of staff is concerned about another student's welfare or engagement, they should encourage the student to seek advice from Student Support and Development (SSD).
+If this proves difficult, the person with that concerning information should seek advice themselves from SSD.
+If the concern is about safeguarding or Prevent, the Head of Student Support and Development should be informed. - 17.
+If the University feels it is necessary to intercede and involve either other members of staff or external professionals, the identity of the individual providing the information will remain confidential as far as it is practical to do so. - 18.
+All concerns or disclosures should be raised as soon as possible with SSD in a confidential and professional manner.
 Those raising a concern or disclosure should provide examples to illustrate their concern or disclosure.
-The examples may include reports about situations which have arisen, or which show a decline in the student's engagement, health and wellbeing, or where there is a belief that the student is at risk of harm to self or others.
-For further information on confidentiality please refer to the Student Confidentiality Statement. - 17.
+The examples may include reports about situations that have arisen or behaviors observed, which show a decline in the student's engagement, health and wellbeing, or where there is a belief that the student is at risk of harm to self or others.
+For further information on confidentiality please refer to the Student Confidentiality Statement. - 19.
 The Policy contains the following stages:

-17.1.
+19.1.
 Stage 1: Initial Support

-17.2.
+19.2.
 Stage 2: Formal Procedure